-Since taking over the service from Abellio Greater Anglia we have:
+Since taking over the Liverpool Street to Shenfield service we have:

 We introduced new trains on the route in 2017.
 See what other improvements we're making to TfL Rail.

 TfL took over the stopping services between Paddington and Heathrow terminals 2, 3 and 4, from Heathrow Connect and Great Western Railway (GWR).
 This is part of another major milestone for the Elizabeth line staged opening programme.